429 results found

 BACKGROUND: Pregnancy outcomes in women with pre-existing coronary artery disease (CAD) are poorly described.
 There is a paucity of data therefore on which to base clinical management to counsel women, with regard to both maternal and neonatal outcomes.
 METHOD: We conducted a retrospective multicentre study of women with established CAD delivering at 16 UK specialised cardiac obstetric clinics.
 We included pregnancies of 24 weeks' gestation or more, delivered between January 1998 and October 2018.
 Data were collected on maternal cardiovascular, obstetric and neonatal events.
 RESULTS: 79 women who had 92 pregnancies (94 babies including two sets of twins) were identified.
 35.9% had body mass index >30% and 24.3% were current smokers.
 18/79 (22.8%) had prior diabetes, 27/79 (34.2%) had dyslipidaemia and 21/79 (26.2%) had hypertension.
 The underlying CAD was due to atherosclerosis in 52/79 (65.8%), spontaneous coronary artery dissection (SCAD) in 11/79 (13.9%), coronary artery spasm in 7/79 (8.9%) and thrombus in 9/79 (11.4%).There were six adverse cardiac events (6.6% event rate), one non-ST elevation myocardial infarction at 23 weeks' gestation, two SCAD recurrences (one at 26 weeks' gestation and one at 9 weeks' postpartum), one symptomatic deterioration in left ventricular function and two women with worsening angina.
 14% of women developed pre-eclampsia, 25% delivered preterm and 25% of infants were born small for gestational age.
 CONCLUSION: Women with established CAD have relatively low rates of adverse cardiac events in pregnancy.
 Rates of adverse obstetric and neonatal events are greater, highlighting the importance of multidisciplinary care.

-BACKGROUND: Globally, congenital heart disease (CHD) is an important cause of maternal morbidity and mortality in women reaching reproductive stage.
-There is lack of data from larger cohorts of women with uncorrected CHD.
-OBJECTIVES: To study maternal and fetal outcome of women with uncorrected CHD.
-METHODS: An analysis of 10-year data from the ESC EORP ROPAC Registry of women with uncorrected CHD.
-RESULTS: Of a total of 5739 pregnancies in 53 countries, 3295 women had CHD, with 1059 uncorrected.
-Of these, 41.4 % were from emerging countries.
-There were marked differences in cardiac defects in uncorrected versus corrected CHD with primary shunt lesions (44.7% vs 32.4%), valvular abnormalities (33.5% vs 12.6%) and Tetralogy of Fallot/Pulmonary atresia (0.8% vs 20.3%), p<0.001.
-In uncorrected CHD 6.8% were in mWHO risk class IV, about 10 % had pulmonary hypertension (PH) and 3% were cyanotic prior to pregnancy.
-Maternal mortality and heart failure (HF) in the women with uncorrected CHD was 0.7% and 8.7%.
-Eisenmenger syndrome was associated with a very high risk of cardiac events (65.5%), maternal mortality (10.3%) and HF (48.3%).
-Coming from an emerging country was associated with higher pre-pregnancy signs of HF, PH and cyanosis (p<0.001) and worse maternal and fetal outcomes, with a threefold higher rate of hospital admissions for cardiac events and intrauterine growth retardation (p<0.001).
-CONCLUSIONS: We found marked differences in cardiac conditions in pregnant women with uncorrected CHD versus corrected CHD, with a markedly worse outcome, particularly in women with Eisenmenger syndrome and from emerging countries.
+OBJECTIVES: The purpose of this work was to study maternal and fetal outcomes of women with uncorrected congenital heart disease (CHD).
+BACKGROUND: Globally, CHD is an important cause of maternal morbidity and mortality in women reaching reproductive stage.
+Data are lacking from larger cohorts of women with uncorrected CHD.
+METHODS: The 10-year data from the European Society of Cardiology EORP ROPAC (EURObservational Research Programme Registry of Pregnancy and Cardiac disease) registry of women with uncorrected CHD were analyzed.
+RESULTS: Of 5,739 pregnancies in 53 countries, 3,295 women had CHD, 1,059 of which were uncorrected cases.
+Of these, 41.4% were from emerging countries.
+There were marked differences between the cardiac defects in uncorrected cases versus those in corrected CHD cases with primary shunt lesions (44.7% vs. 32.4%, respectively), valvular abnormalities (33.5% vs. 12.6%, respectively), and Tetralogy of Fallot and pulmonary atresia (0.8% vs. 20.3%, respectively; p < 0.001).
+In patients with uncorrected CHD, 6.8% were in modified World Health Organization risk class IV, approximately 10% had pulmonary hypertension (PH), and 3% were cyanotic prior to pregnancy.
+Maternal mortality and heart failure (HF) in the women with uncorrected CHD were 0.7% and 8.7%, respectively.
+Eisenmenger syndrome was associated with a very high risk of cardiac events (65.5%), maternal mortality (10.3%), and HF (48.3%).
+Coming from an emerging country was associated with higher pre-pregnancy signs of HF, PH, and cyanosis (p < 0.001) and worse maternal and fetal outcomes, with a 3-fold higher rate of hospital admissions for cardiac events and intrauterine growth retardation (p < 0.001).
+CONCLUSIONS: Marked differences between cardiac conditions in pregnant women with uncorrected CHD and those in corrected CHD were found, with a markedly worse outcome, particularly in women with Eisenmenger syndrome and from emerging countries.

 Charani E, Cunnington AJ, Yousif AHA, et al., 2019, In transition: current health challenges and priorities in Sudan, BMJ Global Health, Vol: 4:e001723, ISSN: 2059-7908